-If you go online without taking steps to protect your laptop or desktop PC, you risk giving fraudsters free access to all your emails, photos, work and online accounts (bank, social media, shopping... the lot).
-Malicious software ('malware' for short) is so sophisticated these days, some programs can get inside your machine and send the bad guys a record of everything you write or do.
+If you go online without taking steps to protect your laptop or desktop PC, you risk giving threat actors (individuals or groups that perform malicious acts against a person or organisation) free access to all your emails, photos, work and online accounts.
+Malicious software ('malware' for short) is so sophisticated these days, some programs can get inside your machine and send a record of everything you write or do.
 They can even take over your webcam.
-It would be impressive if the consequences weren't so serious.
 Fortunately, there are a few simple precautions you can take to stop others stealing or destroying the contents of your computer.

 At a glance

 Install all security updates to your operating system, web browser and other software

 Install anti-virus software, keep it updated and schedule regular scans

 Never install pirated software or open attachments from sources you don’t know or trust

 Computer security at Oxford

 If you're using computers, laptops or other devices on the University network, or when using University data, you need to make sure they’re secured against malware, threat actors and accidental loss or theft.
 It is the University’s policy to ensure that all devices on the University network meet a minimum level of IT hygiene.
 If your machine is managed by your IT department then that’s down to them.
 On the other hand, if you’re running your own devices you need to make sure you know what you’re doing.

 Use an entirely self-managed machine (personal or University-issued) configured to meet the requirements below